Mar 14, 2019

 Social ambiguity about men being abused is a factor in their not speaking up; they also run the risk of not being believed.
 In situations where individuals have experienced discrimination, there are various legal avenues that can be pursued.

-At SD Law South Africa, we understand the pain caused by words that are intended to hurt and destroy.
+Cape Town Lawyers at SD Law South Africa, we understand the pain caused by words that are intended to hurt and destroy.
 You need not suffer in silence.
 We can help so that you can walk tall and hold your head up high.
 We can ensure that your rights are protected, whether through alternative dispute resolution, litigation or other avenues.

 Get in touch with me if you have a matter you would like to discuss.